Bangladesh women's national futsal team

-The Bangladesh women's national futsal team (বাংলাদেশ জাতীয় মহিলা ফুটসাল দল) represents Bangladesh in international futsal competitions and is controlled by the Bangladesh Football Federation (BFF).
+The Bangladesh women's national futsal team (বাংলাদেশ মহিলা জাতীয় ফুটসাল দল) represents Bangladesh in international futsal competitions and is controlled by the Bangladesh Football Federation (BFF).

 While Bangladesh has yet to participate in the FIFA Futsal Women's World Cup, they have participated once at the AFC Women's Futsal Asian Cup, in 2018.

 History

 A women's futsal program was activated by the Bangladesh Football Federation in 2018.
 They qualified directly for the 2018 AFC Women's Futsal Championship, where Sabina Khatun was appointed as captain and Golam Robbani Choton as head coach.
 They played their first international match against Malaysia, losing by 7–1 on 2 May 2018 at Bangkok Arena.
+Bangladesh participated & won first 2026 SAFF Women's Futsal Championship. in Thailand among 7 teams.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.